alemberhan/light-feather-code-challenge/README.md

-# Packaging your Spring Boot and Angular 2+ projects together
+# Spring Boot and Angular 2+ projects together

 I’m using Java 11, Maven 3.6.1, Spring Boot 2.2.1, Node 10.16.0 and Angular 8.2.14.